Fran Brill: Life and career

 Brill had no experience as a puppeteer when she joined Sesame Street, for which she has won an Emmy Award, and created Prairie Dawn.
 She also created and puppeteered the Muppets Zoe, Little Bird, and Betty Lou, among others.
 Playing Zoe, Brill appeared on the TV-series The West Wing as well as many home videos including Zoe's Dance Moves.
 With the Muppets she did Saturday Night Live, The Muppet Show, The Jim Henson Hour, Dog City, and The Adventures of Elmo in Grouchland.

 She has also made commercials, preferring to do voiceovers rather than appearing on-camera, and has appeared in such films as Being There, What About Bob?, Midnight Run, and City Hall.

-Retirement

 In 2014, Brill announced that she was retiring from puppeteering on Sesame Street.